shadowed1/elevate/README.md

 - Fully atomic and ephemeral without any buffer.
 - Can even interact with prompts from VT-2; stdout goes directly to TTY!
 - Dynamically creates/removes sudo alias by checking if no new privileges flag is set.
+- Generates a read-only authorization token to prevent outside processes from using Sucrose.

 <br>